KENNEL RULES FOR VOLUNTEERS:

 • Volunteers are allowed to feed one fillet at most to each dog.
 Over-feeding is strictly prohibited.

-• Before feeding treats, volunteers must check and follow the notes on the walking sheet/ at enclosure entrance to avoid serious consequences such as diarrhea, allergies, weight control issues, dog fights, and injuries.
+• Before feeding treats, volunteers must check and follow the notes on the walking sheet/ at enclosure entrance to avoid serious consequences such as diarrhoea, allergies, weight control issues, dog fights, and injuries.

 • Volunteers should place treats on the palm and not throw them on the ground.

-• Any violations of the feeding rules is unacceptable and could result in disqualification for the volunteer responsible for it.
+• Any violation of the feeding rules is unacceptable and could result in disqualification for volunteering.

-• Volunteers must return the dogs to their correct pens or enclosures.
+• Volunteers must return the dog to the correct pen or enclosure.

-• Upon coming back from walks, volunteers must check the area for cleanliness.
+• Upon coming back from walk, volunteers must check the area for cleanliness.

-• Volunteers must change the water if it is less than half of the bucket.
+• Volunteers must change the water if it is less than half of the bucket full.

 • Volunteers must pick up any feces inside the kennels.